ManuelPeinado/FadingActionBar/README.md

 This library uses the techniques outlined by Cyril Mottier in [a recent blog post][1].

-For reasons of backwards compatibility this library relies on ActionBarSherlock, but it should be really easy to port it to the native action bar.
+For reasons of backwards compatibility this library relies on ActionBarSherlock.
+If your app uses the native action bar, there is [a fork][2] for you.

-![Example Image][2]
+![Example Image][3]

 Try out the sample application: